December 16, 2016

-Funded by the Government of Canada through the Student Work Placement Program, Propel offers registered Canadian businesses, startups, and not-for-profits related to the tourism and hospitality sector a wage subsidy of up to 75% of a qualifying student’s wages, to a maximum of $7,500 for each student hired through the program, and up to 70% to a maximum of $7,000 for placements of people belonging to under-represented groups.
+Funded by the Government of Canada through the Student Work Placement Program, Propel offers registered Canadian businesses, startups, and not-for-profits related to the tourism and hospitality sector a wage subsidy of up to 50% of a qualifying student’s wages, to a maximum of $5,000 for any student hired through the program, and up to 70% to a maximum of $7,000 for placements of people belonging to under-represented groups.

 This free program is a benefit to members of the B.C.
 Alliance for Arts + Culture, the B.C.
 Museums Association, and go2HR.